 Plus you'll need at least a few of these handbags if you really foresee yourself retiring comfortably on your Birkin investment.
 14.2% of let's say ~$12,000 for a basic Birkin will only be $185,000 after 30 years.
 Certainly not enough to retire on if retirement itself on average lasts 25 to 30 years.

-2. The price.
-Not everyone can shell out $10k for even the cheapest Birkin
+2. Not everyone can shell out $10k for a Birkin

 And we are still talking about just one Birkin bag here.
 Investing in a Birkin requires you to pay for your investment upfront.
-There's no contributing on a monthly basis for the next several years, there is no luxury of the power of compounding (you have to rely on the original purchase price to increase in value) and there is NEVER, I repeat, NEVER a sale where you will be able to get it for a cheaper price.
+There's no contributing on a monthly basis for the next several years.
+There is no luxury of the power of compounding (you have to rely on the original purchase price to increase in value).
+And there is NEVER, I repeat, NEVER a sale where you will be able to get it for a cheaper price.
 Curious about why the Hermes Birkin is so expensive?
 We break it down in this article.

 Or in other words, in perfect, like-new condition especially if you want to sell it.
 This is because, in order to get the return on your investment, you actually need to sell it.
 A well-used handbag is not going to get you the price of a brand new bag.
 Simple and short.

 First of all, there's the whole issue of authenticity.
-Sure you bought it at the Hermes store (or from a reputable reseller) but you can't sell it back to Hermes now, can you?
+Sure you bought the bag at the Hermes store (or from a reputable reseller) but you can't sell it back to Hermes!

 Unless you are a professional handbag seller or consignor you are going to have to prove the authenticity of your Birkin bag which means you need to have kept all your paperwork intact and be able to vouch for the authenticity of your item.
 Some purchasers will even go as far as to ask for documentation from actual authenticators, which will, of course, cost you money.